bisheralwan/EmbeddedSecuritySystem/README.md

    - Notification:
         - This directory contains file that handles the email noticiation system.
         - The file notifcations.py file contains a single function that sends a email from the piguardian email we created.
-   - WeeklyUpdates:
-     - This directory includes weekly individual reports from week 3 to week 12 of the course.
    - api:
      - This directory is split up into 2 main parts: backend and frontend.
      - The backend part contains the script controller.py which is used to communicate with the firebase data to pull and push data from there.